mptx1024/task_manager_frontend/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Ffjiasigmoid%2Ftask_manager_frontend&demo-url=https%3A%2F%2Ftask-manager003.vercel.app%2F)

--   Don't for get to place firebase credentials in Environment Variables.
+-   Don't for get to place firebase credentials in Environment Variable.
--   You would also need to deploy the backend backend
+-   You would also need to deploy the [backend](https://github.com/fjiasigmoid/task_manager_backend.git)

-### License

-Licensed under the MIT License, Copyright © 2022

 Made with ♥ by [fjiaSigmoid](https://github.com/fjiaSigmoid)